-Then share it with us by making a short video clip for our Science Film Contest to be first screened in Palermo in September 2019!
+Then share it with us by making a short video clip for our Science Film Contest !

-In order to participate, you have to register your interest by 30 April 2019.
+In order to participate, you have to register your interest by 30th November 2019.
 A number of teams will be selected by our ESRs, and will be coached by them to produce a video clip.
 All other teams are still welcome to create a clip and submit it to the film contest, but our ESRs may not be able to support them.
-The deadline for the final submission of video clips is 1 Aug 2019.
-All clips will be first screened alongside our Early-Stage Researcher Conference, which will be held in Palermo, Italy, in Sept 2019.
+The deadline for the final submission of video clips is 1 March 2020.
+All clips will be published on our website and screened alongside our QCALL Final Network Symposium, which will be held in Paris, France, in Autumn 2020.
 Other screenings will later be arranged in each local participating cities.

 Film Contest Guidelines

-- Participants: The film contest is open to teams from secondary (high) schools across Europe.
+- Participants: The film contest is open to teams from secondary (high) schools across Europe as well as Bachelor students.
 Selected teams, who receive additional support, are, however, expected to be from one of the main cities involved with the QCALL project.
 That includes Leeds, Cambridge, Dusseldorf, Vigo, Geneva, Padova, and Paris.

-- Content: Participants will have the choice between presenting a certain aspect of quantum physics (e.g., entanglement, teleportation, or quantum communications) or to promote quantum related products/applications.
+- Content: Participants will have the choice between presenting a certain aspect of quantum physics (e.g., entanglement, teleportation, or quantum communications), to promote quantum related products/applications or make a video of a lab visit.
 Our doctoral students can help the selected teams to narrow down their ideas into a concrete plan.

 - Resolution: High definition (HD) or higher quality is required in order to ensure a quality sufficient for the projection on a wide screen.